Skip to Content

 Check Who Is Using the Netflix Account

-It is possible that someone else is using your account and messing up with your settings and preferences, due to which Netflix keeps turning on the subtitles.
+It is possible that someone else is using your account and messing up with your settings and preferences, due to which the streaming service intermittently turns on the subtitles.
 To verify this, do the following steps to check who is using your account:

 • Launch a browser and head to the Netflix website.